grandtheft-spaceship/angular_rails_udemy/notes.md

 ## How to Style Dynamic Validation Messages in Angular 2

 ## How to Style Form Inputs with Bootstrap 4 Styles

+## How to Integrate the List Group Component Styles in Angular 2